Where to Lift the Polaris Ranger with confidence

 Ranger lift point FAQs

-The Ranger weighs approximately 1,500- 2,500 lbs. depending on configuration.
-A jack rated for at least 2,000 lbs. is recommended incase you must lift from the low side of the vehicle in an off-camber situation.
+The Ranger weighs roughly 1,500- 2,500 lbs. depending on the model and setup.
+A jack rated for at least 2,000 lbs. is recommended, especially for off-camber lifts where more load may shift onto one corner of the vehicle.

-For a quick tire swap on the trail, a jack alone can be sufficient.
-But if the vehicle will be in lifted for any length of time or a body part will be placed under the vehicle always use jack stands..
+For a quick tire change, a jack alone may be enough.
+But if the vehicle will remain lifted or any part of your body will be under the vehicle, always use jack stands or a solid secondary support.

-A compact jack purpose-built SXS or UTV trail jack that works on uneven ground is ideal.
-Look for one that you can store on your Ranger
+A compact trail jack designed for UTVs and uneven terrain is ideal.
+Look for one that provides stable lifting and can be securely stored on your Ranger